Congratulations on your new cat!

-Before you even bring your new cat home, you will need to do preparations at home.
+Before you even bring your new cat home, you will need to prepare at home.
 You will need a safe place where your new cat can isolate from everyone.
-Make sure you choose an area that is not close to your resident cat's favorite hang out.
-Spare bedrooms, laundry rooms, or even a bathroom can work; you will need to be able to secure the cat inside the space.
+Make sure you choose an area not close to your resident cat’s favorite hang out.
+Spare bedrooms, laundry rooms, or even a bathroom can work; you will need to secure the cat inside the space.
 Make sure that this space has everything your new cat needs: a litter box, toys, food and water dishes, and blankets.
-Consider trying a pheromone diffuser in both of the cat's rooms; the addition of the comforting smell will help both cats be calm.
+Consider trying a pheromone diffuser in both of the cat’s rooms; the addition of the comforting smell will help both cats be calm.

 Step 2: Keep Them Separate